getVizzy/Vizzy/README.md

 ## Vizzy 📊

  ## 📉 About Vizzy 📈
- An intuitive and interactive data dashboarding application for business users to make informed and meaningful decisions
+ An intuitive, interactive, and collaborative data visualization application for users to quickly graph data to make informed and meaningful decisions in real-time.
+Make data visualization fun with Vizzy!

 ## 😎 Getting Started